Another Timbre TimHarrisonbre

 How did Natural World come about?

-I’ve often approvingly cited your song ‘Tour de France Statistics’, where the text is literally a list of sports statistics, as a good illustration of how meaningless texts are in music.
+I’ve often cited your song ‘Tour de France Statistics’, where the text is literally a list of sports statistics, as a good illustration of how meaningless texts are in music.
 I suppose I’m quite hardline on this; I don’t like mixed media works with videos and so on, and I prefer music that is completely ‘abstract’ and non-programmatic, that doesn’t use texts or make any external references.
 But when I heard ‘Natural World’ live, everything went completely against that for me because, although you don’t refer explicitly to the climate crisis, it did make me start thinking about – or better – feeling the fragility of the eco-system in crisis, and it actually reduced me to tears.
 So were you wanting to say something of significance in this piece from the start?

 Well, I don’t know.
-The piece you refer to – ‘Tour de France Statistics 1903 – 2003’, to give it its full title – is another piece where I construct a text based on a list, and I’d already done this in an earlier piece called ‘Events’ which I wrote in the 1990’s, which uses lists of facts from small columns in The Guardian.
-So yes, this comes from a sense of texts in music being problematic, partly for the reasons you suggest, but also because if you set a piece of poetry, you immediately start to erode what that poem is by imposing your own musical activity on it.
-I heard Wilfred Owen’s poem ‘Strange Meeting’ read on the radio the other day; it’s a beautiful, sad and powerful poem, but I can’t hear it being read without immediately thinking of Benjamin Britten’s setting of it in The War Requiem.
-I used to love that as a teenager, but I feel the music has changed the original poetry, whose own rhythms and internal ‘music’ have been obscured, or defaced almost by Britten’s setting.
-And so I’m very wary of setting poems, and prefer to go to something more neutral, like a list or something that is not so precious as a poem, and so can adapt more easily to the musical activity or vision.
-Another example would be my piece ‘European Towns’, which also contains lists of things.
+The piece that you refer to – ‘Tour de France Statistics 1903 – 2003’, to give it its full title – is another piece where I construct a text based on a list, and I’d already done this in an earlier work called ‘Events’, which I wrote in the 1990’s, and which uses lists of facts from small columns in The Guardian newspaper.
+So yes, I suppose this comes from a sense of texts in music being problematic, partly for the reasons that you suggest, but also because if you set an existing piece of poetry you immediately start to erode what that poem is by imposing your own musical activity on it.
+I heard Wilfred Owen’s poem ‘Strange Meeting’ read on the radio the other day; it’s a beautiful, sad and powerful poem, but I can’t hear it being read without immediately hearing Benjamin Britten’s setting of it in his ‘War Requiem’.
+I used to love that piece as a teenager, but I now feel that the music has changed the original poetry, whose own rhythms and internal ‘music’ have been obscured and altered by what happens in Britten’s setting.
+And so I’m very wary of setting poems, and prefer to go to something more neutral, like a list or something that is not so precious as a poem, and can adapt more easily to the musical activity.
+Another example would be my piece ‘European Towns’, the text of which also consists of lists.

 ‘Natural World’ begins quite playfully with not quite a list, but encyclopaedia-style texts about birds, but then at some point it shifts to a darker and more poetic place – that phrase ‘A strange place of beauty, the edge of the sea’ has been going round my head for ages – but one that also edges into environmental politics.
 Now in general I think that politics and music don’t mix well, and most attempts to combine the two just don’t work for me, but ‘Natural World’ is an exception in that it genuinely does make me feel things more deeply, or more sharply.
 Presumably you were intending to move into this kind of political engagement from the start?